-She chose Ocean Spa as the perfect place to celebrate her daughter's birthday but unfortunately the Sunday outing clashed with the Sunday Market nearby - which has shifted north from the usual car-parking area now undergoing a transformation as part of the Marine Parade redevelopment.
+She chose Ocean Spa as the perfect place to celebrate her daughter's birthday but unfortunately it as part of the Marine Parade redevelopment.

-She said they were greeted by traffic jams and "a general mess" of cars due to the people flocking to the market as well as the spa facility.
+She said they were greeted by traffic jams and "a general mess" of cars with the spa facility.

 "They then had to try and merge back in with busy traffic."

-She said there were no notices or cones to indicate to drivers they could not turn in there.
+She said there were no notices or cones to tell drivers they could not turn in there.

-"I finally got into what I thought was the Ocean Spa carpark only to find out that it was full or cars belonging to people who were going to the market - I had to back out because the end was blocked by fencing (at the Napier Conference Centre) construction site.
+"I finally got into what I thought was the Ocean Spa carpark only to find out that it was full of cars belonging to people who were going to the market - I had to back out because the end was blocked by fencing [at the Napier Conference Centre] construction site.

-She was forced to use the other lane which she said was unsettling due to the traffic still trying to get into the area.
+She was forced to use the other lane which traffic still trying to get into the area.

-Napier City Council director of city strategy Richard Munneke said council had anticipated some teething issues with the new Sunday Market site and accordingly had entered into a short-term 'licence to occupy' with the organisers of the market "to provide an opportunity to monitor and address any issues".
+Napier City Council director of city strategy Richard Munneke said council had anticipated some teething issues with the new Sunday Market site and market organisers "to provide an opportunity to monitor and address any issues".

-Mr Munneke said parking and traffic flows had been further complicated by the redevelopment of the Napier Conference Centre but described it as "short term pain for long-term gain".
+Mr Munneke said parking and traffic flows had been further complicated by redevelopment of the Napier Conference Centre but described it as "short-term pain for long-term gain".

-He said council staff were working with the market organisers in an attempt to address traffic safety concerns and said if they were unable to be resolved alternative sites for the market would be considered.
+He said council staff were working with market organisers be resolved alternative sites for the market would be considered.